 About the Sylvan Lake Lodge

 Rich in history and natural beauty, Sylvan Lake Lodge holds the designation of Custer State Park’s “crown jewel”.
 This property features beautifully renovated lodge rooms and cabins, a lounge, a restaurant, and an outdoor veranda that offers breathtaking views.
 The location of Sylvan Lake Lodge can’t be beat, thanks to the design inspired by architect Frank Lloyd Wright.
 When the original lakeshore resort burned down in 1935, Wright suggested the current location amidst a forest of pine and spruce trees.
 The recently renovated Sylvan Lake Dining Room features the best in steaks, seafood, and chef’s specialties.

 Another amazing day awaits you!
-Heading back to Hill City this morning, we’ll resume our Mickelson Trail bike ride, pedaling up towards Crazy Horse.
-Still in progress, the Memorial is destined to be some 10 times the size of Mt Rushmore.
-This is more than just carvings in stone; it is a compound that will eventually pay tribute to the American Indians and the great Indian Chief, Crazy Horse, housing the Indian Museum of North America, Indian University of North America and a host of other properties.
-After your tour, pedal back down to the town of Custer where a picnic lunch awaits.
+We’ll resume our Mickelson Trail bike ride, pedaling a 29-mile stretch with rewarding views of Crazy Horse before we pedal back down to the town of Custer where picnic lunch awaits.
 This afternoon, we’ll begin our ride where we left off to pedal to the tiny town of Pringle.
 This afternoon we will take in natural beauty as we transfer to Wind Cave to tour one of the most complex and longest caves in the world.
 Enjoy tonight’s dinner at our accommodation’s restaurant.

 Mickelson Trail / Edgemont